SantiagoVdias/SantiagoVdias/README.md

 English:

 Hello, my name is Santiago.
 I am 15 years old and currently looking for freelance jobs in Python programming.
 At the moment, I'm learning Python and my goal in this community is to improve certain skills such as teamwork, leadership and networking.
-I am very interested in learning HTML, CSS and Javascript for me become a fullstack programmer.
+I am very interested in learning HTML, CSS and Javascript for become a fullstack programmer.
 I write a weekly technology newsletter called TechZero1 whose link is https://techzero1.substack.com/ .
 In terms of communication, I have an advanced level of Spanish and English, but the comments and variables in the codes that I post here will always be in Portuguese.
 In case of doubt or \n suggestions, I'm always open to learning.
 Welcome to my page and I hope you like it.
 Follow me on instagram: @dias.santiagov